• Jo-Anne Richards and Jo-Anne Hitchens running the Art of the Memoir workshops at the Karoo Art Hotel Barrydale

 As with The Jupiter Drawing Room The Blue Moon Company also had a backstory to its name

 My vision for Blue Moon was for a freelance driven production house that would only employ the most celebrated names in film and other mediums.
 These teams would be pulled together to work on the highest of high end briefs with propper budgets.
 Because those sort of projects only come around once in a Blue Moon we named it The Blue Moon Company.
 Freelance it was but I wanted a more than proper home for it so took the chance of renting an imposing colonial house with a colonnaded verandah and sweeping lawns at 49 Oxford Road, Saxonwold Johannesburg.
-Up front was full time office administrator and head of 'herding cats' Lady Margot Stockill and it was there that Graham and I first met as he popped in to introduce himself and no doubt check us out account of the joint SAA project and no doubt check us out .
+Up front was full time office administrator and head of 'herding cats' Lady Margot Stockill and it was there that Graham and I first met as he popped in to introduce himself and no doubt check us out on account of the joint SAA project.

 A shared passion for the Proper Way